I did an Apple Watch 4 Review after all – Here it is

 Here is a large area where I did maybe 30 minutes of easy, meandering hill reps through some trees (no leaf cover) on 1-2 minute hills that were reasonably steep.I’ve included this relatively long run as I was back on the standard Apple workout app and hoping to see some more corners being cut 😉

 This section was through fairly dense, but mostly leafless, trees.
 You can see the AW4 is struggling a bit.
 Or at least it seems to be.
-It’s a shame I didn’t have a third device here but actually both are struggling as the out-and-back of each part of the course iss on the exact same track.
-I looked in more detail and to be fair to both devices sometiems they nailed the actual track…only to fail on the return leg.
+It’s a shame I didn’t have a third device here but both are struggling as the out-and-back of each part of the course is on exactly the same track.
+I looked in more detail and to be fair to both devices sometimes they nailed the actual track…only to fail on the return leg.

 Nail and fail.
 That’s a recurring theme in this Apple Watch 4 review.

 Let’s finish on a positive note.
 Actually, let’s not…let’s finish on another cut corner with the out-of-the-box Apple app on a different run.

 Apple Watch 4 – GPS Quality Commentary & Summary

 Don’t get excited.
 The Apple Watch 4 is nothing special here.
 It’s just like a Garmin on a good day…not better.
 Although I’d rather have a Garmin…you don’t often hear me saying that…make the most of it 😉